ShunshunL/shunshunl-blog/_posts/2020-04-05-how-to-survive-long-hours-of-work.md

 #### Automate your life:

 - Get a wireless charging pad for your phone if you're the type of person like me where you forget to plug in your phone at night
-- Have reminders set for things you don't want to clutter your brains with
+- Have reminders set for things you don't want to clutter your mind with
 - Have a work timer so that you can take breaks promptly

 #### Personal activities: